tammycravit/rotor_machine/README.md

 finally back through the plugboard a second time before being displayed on the light grid and/or printer.

-One important consequence of this signal path is that encryption and decryption are the same operation.
+The result of the machine's signal path being a loop is that encryption and decryption are the same operation.
 That is to say, if you set the rotors and plugboard, and then type your plaintext into the machine, you'll get a string of ciphertext.
 If you then reset the machine to its initial state